Niyidukunda/Niyidukunda/README.md

 ## Let's Connect & Collaborate

-I'm always interested in connecting with fellow developers, potential clients, and collaborators who share a passion for building quality web applications.
+I'm always interested in connecting with fellow full-stack developers, potential clients, and collaborators who share a passion for building reliable, user-focused web applications.

 ### **Open to:**
 - **Freelance Projects**: Custom web development and consulting